 In this classical description of a hydrogeological Conceptual Model, Tom makes use of litho-facies correlation to understand a complex setting.
 The site is a US Air Force base in Charleston, South Carolina, with a long history of military development and use.
 It is characterized by the transgressive evolution of a Barrier Island System, crossed by the Cooper River and its tributaries.

 Tom is a hydrogeologist with AECOM in Greenville, South Carolina.
-He has 35 years experience, which includes, water-resource development, groundwater remediation, and flow and transport modeling, with ample amount of hands-on drilling and field experience.
+He has 35 years experience, which includes, water-resource development, groundwater remediation, and flow and transport modelling, with ample amount of hands-on drilling and field experience.
 In the past few years, he has focused on developing conceptual geological and hydrogeological models, often to support numerical models.

 Episode 6 – Flemming Fogh Pedersen on Groundwater Protection in DENMARK

 Flemming provides an excellent overview of the national groundwater protection program in Denmark, where almost 100% of the drinking water supply is sourced from groundwater.
-This impressive mapping and modeling effort has been in progress for the past 15 years.
+This impressive mapping and modelling effort has been in progress for the past 15 years.
 To date, two billion Danish kroner has been spent, and groundwater resources have been mapped across a third of the country.
 The rigor of this program will be an inspiration to groundwater practitioners.

-Flemming has an MSc in Applied Geophysics, and an MBA.
+Flemming has an MSc in Applied Geophysics and an MBA.
 He has more than 20 years of experience in groundwater mapping.
 He is the head of the western Denmark Water & Environment Department at ALECTIA, a private Danish consulting engineering firm.
 Flemming has had a long term involvement with the program that is the topic of his presentation.

 Episode 5 – Fred Baechler on Evidence for Climate Change in Cape Breton, Nova Scotia, CANADA

-For the last 10 years Fred has investigated the impact of Cape Breton’s changing climate on its fresh water resources.
+For the last 10 years, Fred has investigated the impact of Cape Breton’s changing climate on its freshwater resources.
 This information has then been used to aid in identifying methods of adaptation.
 This talk focuses on the technical aspects of what we know and don’t know about how climate is changing, and the effects on streams, lakes, wetlands, and groundwater over six different hydrological settings within the beautiful 12,000 square kilometre island known as Cape Breton.
 If you have never been to Cape Breton Island, Fred’s slides will have you making travel plans!

 Fred is the Chief Hydrogeologist and a Senior Hydrologist for Exp Services Inc., based out of their Sydney, Nova Scotia office.
-He has more than 40 years of experience primarily throughout Atlantic Canada, but also in Thailand, Mexico, Europe, United States and Greenland.
+He has more than 40 years of experience primarily throughout Atlantic Canada, but also in Thailand, Mexico, Europe, the United States and Greenland.
 Fred has been involved in a wide range of water-related projects, from the perspective of a regulator, consultant, researcher, and educator (Adjunct Professor Cape Breton University, Research Fellow Verschuren Centre).